matteoawi/rasp-camera-yolov8-coral/README.md

 Congratulations! 🚀

-Now run the script `YoloV8_onCOCO.py` on Thonny or use:
+Now run the script on Python 3.9 opening the file `YoloV8_onCOCO.py` on Thonny or use this code in the .venv:

 ```bash
 python3 YoloV8_onCOCO.py